-- Contract Award: February 2004
+• Contract Award: February 2004

-- Ground-breaking: May 2005
+• Ground-breaking: May 2005

-- Dedication of Science Building: September 2006
+• Completion of Science Building: June 2006

-- Completion of Planetarium: December 2006
+• Completion of Planetarium: December 2006

-Skyline College Student and Community Center / Science Annex
+Skyline College Student and Community Center / Science Annex Project Overview.

-Project Overview.
 The Skyline College Design/Build project consists of two facilities: the Student and Community Center (Student Union), Building 6, and the Science Annex, Building 7A.
 The Student and Community Center is an approximately 26,000 assignable square foot (37,000 gross square foot) facility which houses the College's Bookstore, Food Services, Student Activities, Security, Student Health Services, Student Government, meeting rooms and a community conference facility.
 The Science Annex is an approximately 17,000 assignable square foot (26,000 gross square foot) facility.
 This building accommodates Natural Science laboratories and support facilities.
 The project was approved by the voters of San Mateo County under local Bond Measure C in November 2001.
 The base construction cost for this project was estimated at \$20,500,000.
 Design-Build Team Prequalification.
 The District received five Prequalification Applications from interested Design-Build Entities.
 The applications were reviewed and evaluated to determine eligibility for participation in the design/build competition.
 As a result of the prequalification process, the top three teams were invited to compete in a design and cost competition through an RFP process.
 Request for Proposal Issued.
 On March 17, 2004, a Request for Proposal was issued to the top three Design-Build teams as determined by the prequalification process.
 Responses to the RFP were submitted on May 11, 2004.
 The three firms that were invited to submit proposals included: Bovis Lend Lease, McCarthy Building Companies, and Hensel-Phelps Construction.
 Evaluation of Proposals.
 A Selection Committee-comprised of representatives of College Administration, Faculty, District Facilities and Swinerton Management and Consulting-reviewed each proposal in detail based on the criteria established in the Request for Proposal.
-Additionally, each of the two finalists had an opportunity to present their design and cost proposals to the Selection Committee.
+Additionally, each of the three finalists had an opportunity to present their design and cost proposals to the Selection Committee.
 Solicitation of Governing Board Participation in the Evaluation Process.
 On July 28, 2004, the San Mateo County Community College District (SMCCCD) Board of Trustees was briefed on the proposals and their compliance with the selection criteria set forth in the RFP.
 Contract Award.
-On July 28, 2004, the SMCCD Board of Trustees approved the award of a Design-Build contract to Hensel-Phelps Construction with Steinberg Architects, in an amount not to exceed \$21,500,000.
-The contract award included latitude to accept alternate options over the base price of \$20,500,000 that were later included in the project.
-During the course of construction a number of Owner-generated changes occurred, including additional scope and a voluntary structural code upgrade to comply with a pending code change.
+On July 28, 2004, the SMCCD Board of Trustees approved the award of a Design-Build contract to Hensel-Phelps Construction with Steinberg Architects, in an amount not to exceed \$21,500,000, including alternates.
+During the course of construction a number of Owner-generated changes occurred, including additional scope (tenant improvement to the bookstore and food service court) and a voluntary structural code upgrade to comply with a pending code change.
 The cost of these changes, including the voluntary code upgrade to the building structure was \$6,019,610.
 Additionally, in compliance with the California Community Colleges Design-Build Guidelines, the SMCCCD Board of Trustees awarded a stipend in the amount of \$20,000 each to Bovis Lend Lease and McCarthy Building Companies, as compensation for the significant effort involved in the development of their proposal.
 Project Timeline:

-- Contract Award: July 2004
+• Contract Award: July 2004

-- Ground-breaking: November 2005
+• Ground-breaking: November 2005

-- Completion of Construction: December 2006
+• Completion of Construction: December 2006